Why Your Feelings About Money Are Costing You Passive Income

 Ask where the feeling came from.
 Most negative money emotions trace back to something: a parent's fear, an early experience with scarcity, a story you absorbed and never questioned.
 Naming it is usually the first step to changing it.

 And if you want money, ask for advice.
-One of the most powerful lessons shared on this week's call came from a member in our community: if you want money, ask for advice.
+One of the most powerful lessons shared on this week's call came from a member of our community: if you want money, ask for advice.
 If you want advice, ask for money.
-Start every capital relationship with curiosity, not a pitch.
-The relationships that become deals always start that way.

 Closing Thoughts

-Logic won't get you there.
-Knowing the strategy isn't enough.
-If your feelings about money — about earning it, keeping it, giving it, spending it — are working against you, they will quietly win every single time.
+Logic will not get you there.
+Knowing the strategy is not enough.
+If your feelings about money, about earning it, keeping it, giving it, spending it, are working against you, they will quietly win every single time.

-The goal of Be the Bank isn't just to understand the mechanics of private lending.
-It's to build the kind of relationship with capital that makes the mechanics feel natural.
-That's the work.
-That's the practice.
+The goal of Be the Bank is not just to understand the mechanics of private lending.
+It is to build the kind of relationship with capital that makes the mechanics feel natural.
+That is the work.
+That is the practice.
 And it starts with being honest about where you actually are.

 Do the audit.
 Look at the numbers.
-And then start shifting what you're comfortable with.
+And then start shifting what you are comfortable with.

 Join us every Monday at 5:00 PM ET for the live Be the Bank community call, where we work through the real conversations, frameworks, and mindset shifts that move the needle on passive income.
 If you want to go deeper, watch the full replay of this week's session and run the emotional money audit for yourself.

-Your next level is waiting — and it probably starts with how you feel about money, not what you know about it.
+Your next level is waiting.
+It probably starts with how you feel about money, not what you know about it.